sling254/Akan-name/README.md

 # Akan-name
-This Website is designed to take users input and generate an AkanName for the based on the day the user was born.
+This Website is designed to take users input and generate an AkanName for them based on the day the user was born.

 ### Check out the website :stars: